ray-project/enhancements/reps/2022-04-07-serialization.md

 Current Ray's serialization has some issues:

-1. Doesn't support [out-of-band(OOB) data](https://en.wikipedia.org/wiki/Out-of-band_data).
+1. Doesn't support [out-of-band(OOB) data](https://en.wikipedia.org/wiki/Out-of-band_data) in Java workers.
 So we can't do zero-copy reading/writing.
 There was a requirement for zero-copy reading Arrow data in Java, but we couldn't achieve it because of this.
-2. Type loss in cross-lang serialization for primitive types. e.g. `int` may be deserialized to `short` or `byte`.
+2. Type loss in cross-lang serialization for primitive types. e.g. `short` may be deserialized to `int` from a task to another.
 3. Doesn't support commonly used classes (e.g. Map).
 4. Doesn't support cross-language serialization for custom classes and it's hard to add a new serializer for a specific class.